ctnadovich/ebrevet/README.md

 - `app_version` The version of the eBrevet app.

-- `timestamp` ISO 8601 current time in UTC
+- `timestamp` ISO 8601 current time in UTC.
+This is not necessarily the time of the actual check in.
+For the purported check in time, look at `check_in_times` in the `outcome' array.

 - `signature` the first 8 hex digits of the SHA256 hash of a plaintext string.
 The plaintext is the timestamp, the event ID, the rider ID, and a club/region secret separated by dashes.
 The Club/Region webserver should reject checkin records that do not bear a correct signature.
 This prevents "spoofing" results into the server as well as general exploitation of the URL.